Quadcopter Design and Performance Analysis Over Terrain

 Showing a dynamic display

-Place the custom report on the 3D Graphics window.
+Place the default Flight Profile by Time data in the 3D Graphics window.

 1. Return to Drone's () properties ().